Human Performance Lab

 Your lab session will take about 90 minutes.
 You may wear your own comfortable, loose-fitting exercise clothes during the session.

-To begin your performance evaluation, the physician will take a short health history.
+To begin your performance evaluation, one of our physicians will ask a series of short health screening questions.
 We will monitor your blood pressure while you rest and throughout the exercise test.
 Your heart rate will be monitored at rest and during exercise by electrocardiography (ECG).
 The test will show your normal heart rhythm, indicate any abnormalities and provide a guideline from which the physician will determine your exercise capabilities.

 Before your resting ECG test, your lung capacity will be measured.
 You will be asked to take a deep breath, then quickly and forcefully exhale into a tube attached to a monitoring device.
 Your cardiopulmonary (heart and lung) function will be tested under physical exertion, increased steadily and slowly.
-The exercise portion of the test usually lasts from seven to 15 minutes.
-You may choose between pedaling a stationary bicycle and running on a treadmill.
+The exercise portion of the test usually lasts from 7 to 15 minutes.
+You may choose between pedaling a stationary bicycle or running on a treadmill.
 You may stop anytime you wish, but achieving your maximal capacity provides the most information.
 The most important part of the session will be the review of your performance test data with the lab physician.
 The physician will discuss your current physical performance, answer your questions about health, fitness and exercise, and suggest exercises to help you improve your performance levels and reach your best level of fitness.
 Your test results will be forwarded to your personal physician at your request.
 This service may or may not be covered by medical insurance.
-Costs vary; call 503-494-6813 for additional information.
+Costs vary; please call 503-494-6813 for additional information or to schedule your appointment.

 Appointment Scheduling: 503 494-6813